THE CAPE MAY CITY EDUCATION ASSOCIATION

-1. Any teacher who has served continuously in Cape May City Public School for a period of at least seven (7) years may, on the recommendation of the principal, be granted sabbatical leave of absence not exceeding one (1) year for the following purpose:
+1. Any teacher who has served continuously in Cape May City Public School for a period of at least seven (7) years may, on the recommendation of the Chief School Administrator and the approval of the Board, be granted sabbatical leave of absence not exceeding one (1) year for the following purpose:

 b. approved travel